Exploring the Health Field

 An Internship Brought Chana Litenatsky Inside NYU Langone’s Rusk Rehabilitation Center

-For her summer break, Lander College for Women—The Anna Ruth and Mark Hasten School student Chana Litenatsky worked as an intern at NYU Langone’s Rusk Rehabilitation Center.
+Lander College for Women—The Anna Ruth and Mark Hasten School student Chana Litenatsky gained an intimate look at the workings of a busy hospital during her internship at NYU Langone’s Rusk Rehabilitation Center.

 The prestigious internship, whose full title is the Health Career Opportunity Program at NYU Langone’s Rusk Rehabilitation Center, offers promising students the chance to spend the summer at the hospital learning about the myriad careers available in the healthcare field.
 Litenatsky found the internship with the help of Sarri Singer, director of career services at LCW.